Where We Live

 The northern route of Baton Rouge’s interstate system began downtown with an independent freeway known as the Baton Rouge Expressway that opened in 1957.
 The first section extended roughly one mile between Spanish Town Road and Plank Road and comprised what is known today as Interstate 110.
 Interstates 10 and 12 were planned in the 1950’s and added to the national highway system in 1957.
 Construction of the expanded interstate system began in the 1960’s and the Horace Wilkinson Bridge opened in 1968, bringing I-10 across the river just south of downtown.
 Interstate construction continued until the mid-1970s, by which time the city had stretched out along I-12 and was beginning to grow along I-10 towards New Orleans.

 The interstate development greatly impacted development patterns in Baton Rouge and, as was the case in virtually every other metropolitan area, set the stage for suburban sprawl.
 Interstate construction cut almost exclusively through the city’s Black neighborhoods, literally splitting the Old South and Valley Park neighborhoods down the middle.
-Across the nation interstate development was targeted Black neighborhoods as a way to effect “slum clearance” and remove Black residents from valuable land in and near downtowns.
+Across the nation interstate development targeted Black neighborhoods as a way to effect “slum clearance” and remove Black residents from valuable land in and near downtowns.
 The highway systems also offered White suburban residents easy access to employment and commerce downtown and the new bedroom communities developing on the edge of town.
-“White flight,” as it was termed, characterized a new phase of residential segregation subsidized and facilitated by an unprecedented level of federal spending and national policy.
+“White flight,” as it was termed, characterized a new phase of residential racial segregation subsidized and facilitated by an unprecedented level of federal spending and national policy.
 In the decades that followed the impact of these policies reshaped the shape of American metropolitan regions, and Baton Rouge was no exception.

 As interstate construction came to an end in the mid-1970s, Baton Rouge was benefiting from the 1970’s oil boom.
 In the late 1960’s and early 1970’s downtown Baton Rouge saw the construction of the 21-story Chase Bank building between Florida and Laurel Streets and the 24-story One American Place building between Main and North Streets.
 Both buildings changed the city’s skyline.
 But downtown declined in the 1970’s as strip shopping center and mall development drew retail activity away from downtown.

-Corporate Mall opened in 1974 at the intersection of Corporate Boulevard and College Drive next to a 22-story Hilton Hotel that opened in 1976 and previewed a wave of multi-story hotel development over the following decades.
+Corporate Mall opened in 1974 at the intersection of Corporate Boulevard and College Drive next to a 22-story Hilton Hotel that opened in 1976 and previewed a wave of multi-story hotel development in the area over the following decades.
 In 1976 Cortana Mall opened at the intersection of Airline Highway and Florida Boulevard, at that time still the urban fringe.
 It featured 1.2 million square feet of space, making it the largest shopping mall in the south and the 14th largest in the nation at that time.
 In the late 1970s home buyers were settling in large ranch home-dominated neighborhoods such as Sherwood Forest, Villa Del Rey, Park Forest, Monticello, and the neighborhoods of the rapidly growing Perkins Road corridor, including Concord Estates, Stratford Place, Pollard Estates, Kenilworth, Mayfair, and Magnolia Woods.

 The city’s school desegregation fight continued into the 1980s, and in 1981 forced busing was mandated by the federal courts, resulting in waves of white and middle class flight out of the public school system and out of Baton Rouge.
 7,000 white students moved from public to private schools in 1981 alone.
 School desegregation had an undeniable imprint on the city’s urban development.